-Storm moving into Maine, with blizzard conditions by noon
+Powerful storm intensifying into a full-blown blizzard

 Emergency officials are warning Mainers to stay off the roads and prepare for power outages as a strong storm expected to bring blizzard conditions is moving into the state Thursday morning.

-Snow began falling in southern Maine before dawn and will be widespread and falling heavily by late morning.
+The first power outages were reported before 10:30 a.m., although many more were expected later as the wind reaches full strength.

+Central Maine Power had 120 customers without power in York County and three in Oxford County, according to CMP.

+The most intense snow and winds will come in the late morning and through the afternoon.
 Blizzard conditions with strong wind gusts and visibility of less than a quarter mile will make driving treacherous for much of the day.

 Schools, municipal and state offices and businesses across the state announced storm closings and parking bans ahead of the storm.